Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 ## 10. Conclusion
 ---

-We have exposed how a new kind of token which takes the best of Stablecoins and best of Utility Tokens can be created.
+We have exposed how a novel kind of token which takes the best of Stablecoins and best of Utility Tokens can be created.

 The token borrows from Stablecoins the concept of stabilization mechanim.
 However, differs to Stablecoins in how to form the price.
 This new token forms its own price by capturing the value generated in an underling market.
 This complies with initial blockchain promises of decentralizacion in value.
 The stabilization mechanism provides to the token a foundation to fulfill currency based utilities a payment, card, lending or transfer.